-Solicit Informal Feedback
+Solicit Informal Feedback18

 Drafting teams may use a variety of methods to collect stakeholder feedback on preliminary drafts of its documents, including the use of informal comment periods, webinars, industry meetings, workshops, or other mechanisms.
-Information gathered in these informal sessions does not need to be documented and drafting teams are not required to provide written responses to comments received during informal comment solicitations.
+Informal comment periods, if used, shall have a minimum duration of 30 days.
+Information gathered in these from informal sessions does not need to comment forms shall be documented publicly posted and, while drafting teams are not required to provide a written responses to each individual comments received during informal comment solicitations, drafting teams must post a summary response that identifies how it used comments submitted by stakeholders.
 The intent is to gather stakeholder feedback on a "working document" before the document reaches the point where it is considered the "final draft."